 (P-139) issued by the Federal Aviation Agency (FAA).
 This tool has information on 36 airports with either current or historical (2014 – 2022) P-139 certification and are considered potential PFAS sources.

 Per- and polyfluoroalkyl substances (PFAS) are a large group of man-made chemicals that are commonly used in consumer and industrial products.
 PFAS are known as “forever chemicals” due to their ability to persist in the environment and accumulate within the human body.
 Factsheets: English

 A pesticide is a substance that is used to kill insects, plants, fungi, and other organisms that are harmful to crops or animals.

 A pesticide active ingredient is the compound in a pesticide mixture that is responsible for enabling the product to have a desired effect, which can include preventing, destroying, repelling, or mitigating a pest, regulating plants, etc.

-This tool displays applications of pesticide active ingredients
+This layer shows applications of 166 pesticide active ingredients

 The Pesticide Use Reporting (PUR) Program